ISO Date Converter

 About the ISO 8601 Date Converter

-Date and time formats are a graveyard of incompatible standards: ISO 8601 (with basic and extended forms), RFC 2822, RFC 3339, SQL DATETIME, Unix epoch in seconds / milliseconds / microseconds / nanoseconds, Excel serial dates, Julian Day Numbers, ISO week dates, ISO ordinal dates — and every system handles timezone offsets and leap seconds differently.
+This timestamp converter tames a graveyard of incompatible date and time standards: ISO 8601 (with basic and extended forms), RFC 2822, RFC 3339, SQL DATETIME, Unix epoch in seconds / milliseconds / microseconds / nanoseconds, Excel serial dates, Julian Day Numbers, ISO week dates, ISO ordinal dates — and every system handles timezone offsets and leap seconds differently.
 This converter accepts almost anything (paste it, the tool auto-detects), then outputs every common form simultaneously, alongside four user-selectable timezones, the day of the year, ISO week number, calendar quarter, leap-year flag, and a human relative-time string ('3 hours ago', 'in 2 days').

 What's the actual difference between ISO 8601 'basic' and 'extended' formats?